-Former Super Bowl-winning Packers GM Ted Thompson dies at 68
+Ted Thompson, who helped build Seahawks’ 2005 Super Bowl team, dies

-GREEN BAY, Wis.
-(AP) — Ted Thompson, whose 13-year run as Green Bay Packers general manager included their 2010 Super Bowl championship season, has died.
+Ted Thompson, whose 13-year run as Green Bay Packers general manager included their 2010 Super Bowl championship season and who served as the Seahawks’ vice president of football operations from 2000-04, has died.
 He was 68.

 The Packers announced Thursday that Thompson died the previous night at his home in Atlanta, Texas.
-A Packers official said the team was contacted by a direct family member.
+The team said it was contacted by a direct family member.

+Thompson announced in May 2019 he had been diagnosed with an autonomic nerve disorder.

-Thompson was Packers general manager from 2005-17 and drafted many notable players on the current roster, including two-time MVP quarterback Aaron Rodgers.
+Thompson was Green Bay’s general manager from 2005-17 and drafted many notable players on the current roster, including two-time MVP quarterback Aaron Rodgers.
 He acquired 49 of the 53 players on the Packers’ 2010 championship team.

+Before that he served five years in Seattle’s front office, lured west by former Packers coach Mike Holmgren.

+The two assembled the heart of the Seahawks team that would get to the franchise’s first Super Bowl following the 2005 season, with Thompson helping draft players such as running back Shaun Alexander, guard Steve Hutchinson receiver Darrell Jackson and cornerback Marcus Trufant.

+Thompson was also a mentor for Seahawks general manager John Schneider.
+He spent 12 seasons working under Thompson with the Packers, getting his start as a scout in 1992.
+Schneider also was with Thompson in Seattle in 2000 as director of player personnel.

+“Ted was such an amazing person and mentor to so many people,” Schneider said in a statement.
+“I was blessed to start working with Ted in 1992 and he taught me so much about professional football and became a close friend.
+The Seahawks and Packers were fortunate to have Ted’s guidance.
+I was fortunate to work with him on three different occasions and he was consistently a great person in a very tough arena.
+Rest in peace, Ted.”

-Thompson spent over two decades in the Packers’ front office and was the team’s director of pro personnel when the Packers won the Super Bowl for the 1996 season and captured the NFC title the following year.
+Thompson spent more than two decades in the Packers’ front office and was the team’s director of pro personnel when the Packers won the Super Bowl for the 1996 season and captured the NFC title the following year.

 “Ted lived a life of true Christian humility in a world where it’s more common to proclaim one’s own greatness,” Packers President/CEO Mark Murphy said in a statement.
 “Those who knew him well admired his brilliance as a scout and his extraordinary ability to find players of good character.
-He was slyly funny and a loyal and true friend.
-We will all miss him very much and we send our deepest sympathy to his family who loved and supported him throughout his life.”
+He was slyly funny and a loyal and true friend.”

 Thompson had a 10-season playing career as a linebacker with the Houston Oilers from 1975-1984, but he arguably made his biggest impact as an executive.
 He worked in Green Bay’s front office from 1992-99 and was the Seattle Seahawks’ vice president of football operations from 2000-04.